5 Signs Your Child Needs a Tutor (And How to Find One)

 As far as math homework was concerned that year, it was awful with a capital A. One would think that even though math isn’t my strongest subject I would at least be able to help my daughter with her 4th grade math, but one would be wrong.

 The new curriculum involved learning multiple ways to do mathematic functions.
 I could show her how to do long division the traditional way, but I had no idea how to help her do lattice multiplication.

-So I kept Googling, and Bria kept crying, and somehow we muddled through 4th grade math.
+So I kept Googling, and my daughter kept crying, and somehow we muddled through 4th grade math.

-The summer after 4th grade, I had a new voice student, Joe, at the university who happened to be a math major.
+The summer after 4th grade, I had a new voice student at the university who happened to be a math major.
 One day he mentioned in passing that he tutored other university students in math and I had a lightbulb moment.

 A tutor!
 Why didn’t I think of it before.

 If I had it to do over again, I would have hired a tutor much earlier.
-Bria showed all the signs of really needing one, and knowing how much it helped her, I know that would have been the best decision for all of us!
+My daughter showed all the signs of really needing one, and knowing how much it helped her, I know that would have been the best decision for all of us!

 5 Signs Your Child Needs a Tutor